hphelion/documentation/cli.unix.reference.md

 ###Description
-Remove a rule from the security group, specifyied its ID.
-Optionally, you can specify an availability zone.
+Remove the specified security group rules.
+More than one rule may be specified on the command line.

 ###Examples
-Remove the rule `mysecgroup` from security group `111`:
+Remove the rule `111`:

-    hpcloud securitygroups:rules:remove mysecgroup 111
+    hpcloud securitygroups:rules:remove 111

-Remove the rule `mysecgroup` from security group `111` for availability zone `az-2.region-a.geo-1`:
+Remove the rule `111` and `222`:

-    hpcloud securitygroups:rules:remove mysecgroup 111 -z az-2.region-a.geo-1
+    hpcloud securitygroups:rules:remove 111 222

 ###Aliases
 `securitygroups:rules:rm, securitygroups:rules:revoke, securitygroups:rules:delete, securitygroups:rules:del`